grand1llusion/cyber_knowledge_base/README.md

 **A curated reference library for cybersecurity certification study, hands-on lab work, and operational threat intelligence.**

-*Maintained by an active-duty U.S. Army Cyber Officer | TS/SCI*
+*Maintained solely by Bradley Papke*

 ---